Cyperus hamulosus

 Cyperus hamulosus is a sedge of the family Cyperaceae.
-It is native from Bulgaria east to Mongolia, and from Morocco in northAfrica down to Namibia in the south.
+It is native from Bulgaria east to Mongolia, and from Morocco in north Africa down to Namibia in the south.
 It has also been introduced to western parts of Australia.

 Description

 The annual herb-like sedge typically grows to a height of 4 to 5 cm and has a curry-like smell.
 In Australia it blooms between April and May producing green flowers.
 It has smooth culms with a triangular cross-section that reach a height of 1 to 5 cm and have a diameter of about 0.5 mm.
 The leaves can be as longs as the culms but are often shorter and have a width of about 1 mm.
 The head-like inflorescences can have two to three branches that are up to 1 cm in length with cylindrical to spherical shaped spikes that have a diameter of about 0.6 cm.